Why Do Americans Have Less Vacation Time than Anyone Else?

 Most Americans only get two weeks off right now.
 But many don't even take the full two weeks out of fear of losing their jobs.
 One in four gets no paid vacation at all, not even holidays.
 Overall, Americans have less vacation time than workers in any other advanced economy.

 This is absurd.
 A mandatory three weeks off would be good for everyone — including employers.
 Studies show workers who take time off are more productive after their batteries are recharged.
 They have higher morale, and are less likely to mentally check out on the job.

 This means more output per worker — enough to compensate employers for the cost of hiring additional workers to cover for everyone's three weeks' vacation time.

-With the fiscal cliff approaching in ten days and austerity on the horizon for the foreseeable future, vacation guarantees are not likely to appear on any lawmaker’s agenda of top priorities any time soon.
+But for the foreseeable future, vacation guarantees are not likely to appear on any lawmaker’s agenda of top priorities any time soon.

 Image credit: Shutterstock.com